18F/myusa-ux/research/usability/sprint23_small-business.md

 # Goals and questions
 ## Describe participants' current frustrations with signing in to government websites
-### How are people managing on-going transactions with government agencies?
+### :question: How are people managing on-going transactions with government agencies?
 What tools are they using?
 What workarounds?
   * making accounts and signing in
   * returning to an ongoing activity after a break

-### How interested are potential users in a shared sign-on service?
+### :question: How interested are potential users in a shared sign-on service?

 ## Explore public concerns over data sharing
 We know from secondary research and previous research activities that there is significant concern about how commercial IdPs treat data from and about users.
-* What concerns do people express about MyUSA?
+### :question: What concerns do people express about MyUSA?
-* How do do US users who are **not** government employees react to signing in with companies that are associated with a single service (such as Verizon or Paypal)?
+### :question: How do do US users who are **not** government employees react to signing in with companies that are associated with a single service (such as Verizon or Paypal)?
-* How do US users who are **not** government employees react to signing in using sites that offer many services (e.g. Google)?
+### :question: How do US users who are **not** government employees react to signing in using sites that offer many services (e.g. Google)?
 ## Evaluate redesigned account management site and authorization screen
 We redesigned the account management site and permissions screen based on previous studies.
-### Have we made the sharing options more visible on the permissions screen?
+### :question:  Have we made the sharing options more visible on the permissions screen?
 On the account management site,
-### Have we sufficiently explained what applications are?
+### :question:  Have we sufficiently explained what applications are?
-### Are notifications
+### :question:  What functionality needs to be added to notifications?  :fire:[less important probably should remove]

-### Have we improved the authorization screen significantly?
+### :question: Have we improved the authorization screen significantly?
 Metrics might be:
     * Most participants notice the permissions
     * Most participants can edit permissions when asked